Kirklees: Tourism

 Kirklees Council closed Dewsbury Museum and Red House Museum at the end of 2016, claiming it could not afford to continue running them following cuts to its budget.

 Tourist information in Kirklees can be obtained from major libraries.

 Sport

 Huddersfield Town play football in the EFL Championship as of the 2022–23 season.
 They were the first English club to win three successive league titles.

 There are also 3 semi professional football teams within Kirklees, Liversedge, Emley and Golcar United.

 The birthplace of rugby league was at the George Hotel, Huddersfield; local clubs include Super League side Huddersfield Giants, alongside Batley Bulldogs and Dewsbury Rams who both play in the Championship.

+Media

+Kirkless is served by BBC Yorkshire and ITV Yorkshire broadcasting from the Emley Moor transmitter which is situated near the village of Emley, in Huddersfield.